OpenPhone Plans & Pricing: Full Guide for 2026

 PROS:

-- Free number porting: Users can port their existing phone numbers to OpenPhone at no cost, which helps maintain continuity in customer communications when switching providers.
+- Free number porting: Users can port their existing phone numbers to OpenPhone at no cost, with fast TCR text registration reported by switchers.

-- Unlimited texting: As we’ve mentioned, OpenPhone offers unlimited SMS and MMS messaging within the US and Canada on all plans, which users highly value.
+- Unlimited texting: OpenPhone offers unlimited SMS and MMS messaging within the US and Canada on all plans (subject to fair usage), which users highly value.

 CONS:

-- Customer support: Some users mention that they would prefer 24/7 phone support to resolve critical tech and billing issues more quickly.
+- Customer support: Some users mention delays and non-responses, and would prefer 24/7 phone support to resolve critical tech and billing issues more quickly.

 CloudTalk: Advanced Global Solutions at a Fair Price